Updated: Aug 26, 2022

 I began a retreat house where quilters from all over the country came to a little town of 800 people to sew together,

-I set up retreat for other quilt shop owners and made lifelong friends of those shop owners,
+I set up a retreat for other quilt shop owners and made lifelong friends with those shop owners,

 I traveled to quilt shows all across the country selling our products,

 My husband and I started a business making tools and notions for quilting such as:

 a table for a longarm,

 and our most recent a camera that allows one to see under the quilt as a longarmer is quilting,

 But most of all I met the most wonderful people!